 - complying with the Equality Act 2010: an Act of Parliament that provides advice on how to improve equal opportunities for specific groups across the country

-- using Equal Life Chances for All to make sure we consider equality in everything we do – when we write policies and projects, set budgets and make decisions.
+- using Inclusive London to make sure we consider equality in everything we do – when we write policies and projects, set budgets and make decisions.
 This is called mainstreaming equality

 How are we improving equality?

 The Mayor’s Equality, Diversity and Inclusion Strategy sets out how he will work to create a fairer, more equal, integrated city where all people feel welcome and able to fulfil their potential.

 - a great place to work and do business

 - leading by example

 Over the last two years great progress has been made.
 Some examples of our successes in improving equality are:

 - increasing the London Living Wage by 4.6 percent from £9.75 to £10.20 per hour

 - publishing the Mayor’s Strategy for Social Integration, a non-statutory strategy focused on creating a more socially integrated city in which Londoners can positively interact and connect with people who are different to themselves